cadence-day/docs/docs/features/privacy-security.md

 **What we collect:**
 - Text notes attached to activities
 - Longer reflections
-- Voice-to-text transcriptions (audio is not stored)

 **Why we collect it:**
 - Provide rich context for your history
-- Enable Sage AI insights
 - Build your personal journal

 **How it's protected:**